fictitious-studios/kotorAPI/README.md

 # kotorAPI
-A REST API for retrieving *"Star Wars: Knights of the Old Republic"* item and equipment data.
+An API for retrieving *"Star Wars: Knights of the Old Republic"* item and equipment data.

 ### Endpoints
 | **Url** | **Description** | **Method** | **Response Format** | **Error Response** |